gregsaun/bear_extruder_and_x_axis/README.md

 ## Introduction

-This is an extruder and X axis for Prusa i3 printer that improve print quality, reliability and make maintenance easier.
-It is a following of the [Bear Upgrade project](https://github.com/gregsaun/prusa_i3_bear_upgrade) but also compatible with original Prusa's 3D printers.
+This is an extruder and X axis for Prusa i3 printer to improve print quality, reliability and ease maintenance.
+It is a following of the [Bear Upgrade project](https://github.com/gregsaun/prusa_i3_bear_upgrade) but also compatible with Original Prusa's 3D printers.

 The Bear X axis also supports alternative extruders such as [Bondtech Prusa Upgrade](./optional_parts/bondtech_x_carriage), [E3D Hemera](./optional_parts/bear_hemera) and [Vertigo295's extruders](https://www.thingiverse.com/vertigo235/designs).